Les Champeaux

 Les Champeaux (/fr/) is a commune in the Orne department in north-western France.
 As of 2019, its population is 107.

 Geography

 The commune is made up of the following collection of villages and hamlets, Les Cardellières and Les Champeaux.

 The commune has one river, the Viette and four streams, the Moulin Neuf, the Besion, the Crouttes & the Chateau running through its borders.

 Notable buildings and places

 National heritage sites

-Ferme du Ronceray or Ferme des Lignerits a 16th century Farm house, that was the birth place of Charlotte Corday, it was classified as a Monument historique in 1989.
+Ferme du Ronceray or Ferme des Lignerits a 16th-century Farm house, that was the birthplace of Charlotte Corday, it was classified as a Monument historique in 1989.